 Awareness and prevention

-There are several key considerations for health and welfare professionals when identifying and assessing clients who may be experiencing problems with gambling.
+There are several key considerations for health and welfare professionals when identifying and assessing clients who may be experiencing experiencing harm from their gambling.

-Both people experiencing gambling problems and the others they affect will have a range of related emotional and physical stressors and may consequently be seeing other help services providers.
+Both people experiencing gambling-related harm and the others they affect will have a range of related emotional and physical stressors and may consequently be seeing other help services providers.

 These clients might not have connected their gambling to these other problems.
 For example, clients may think they need to gamble as the only possible solution to their financial problems or as the only way of escaping emotional problems.